demisto/content/Scripts/script-UnEscapeURLs_CHANGELOG.md

 ## [Unreleased]
 - Fixed an issue with unescaped 'https' URLs.
-- Fixed an issue with the ATP link regex
+- Fixed an issue with the ATP link regex.

 ## [19.12.0] - 2019-12-10